RSE-Sheffield/GPUComputing.github.io/education/cuda-glasgow/lab05.md

 4. Loop through the streams and schedule each stream to perform the kernel execution on a suitable subset of the data.
 5. Loop through the streams and schedule each stream to perform a device to host memory copy on a suitable subset of the data.
 Hence copying back the result.
 6. Destroy each of the CUDA streams.
 7. Test and Benchmark your code.
 Modify the `NUM_STREAMS` value and complete the following table of results.
-Do you understand why the two different stream versions differ?

 |Version | Streams | GPU timing (s) |
 |---|---|---|